Hack23/ciamavenrepo/README.md

 1. [ContiPerf](https://github.com/pethers/contiperf) - A performance testing library for Java projects.
 2. [dchartsclone](https://github.com/pethers/dchartsclone) - A library for creating dynamic and interactive charts in Java applications.
+3. [geronimo-jms_2.0_spec-1.0-alpha-2-patched-auto-name.jar](https://github.com/Hack23/ciamavenrepo/blob/main/geronimo-jms_2.0_spec-1.0-alpha-2-patched-auto-name.jar) - A patched version of the Geronimo JMS 2.0 Specification.
+The only code change made is to update the manifest file to support the Java module system.

 ## Usage